conda/conda/docs/source/intro.rst

 Anaconda Overview
 -----------------

+Anaconda is system for finding and installing software.
+An Anaconda **package** is a binary tarball containing system-level libraries, python modules, programs, or other components.
+Anaconda keeps track of dependencies between packages and platform specifics, making it simple to create working environments from different sets of packages.
+An **environment** is a filesystem directory that contains a specfic collection of packages.
+As a concrete example, you might want to have one environment that provides numpy 1.7, and another environment that provides numpy 1.6 for legacy testing.
+Anacond makes this kind of mixing and matching easy.

+The primary interface to Anaconda package manangement is the **conda** command.

 --------------------------
 Package Naming Conventions
 --------------------------

 **package name**
     The name of a package, without any reference to a particular version.
-Anaconda pacakge names may contain lowercase alpha characters, numeric digits, or "-".
+Anaconda package names may contain lowercase alpha characters, numeric digits, or "-".

 **package version**
     A version, often similar to *X.Y* or *X.Y.Z*, but may take other forms as well.